Failure to track a stable AMOC state under rapid climate change: Main

-An additional problem with a warming threshold is that its destabilising feedback mechanism may operate independently of global temperatures.
-While certain tipping elements (e.g., Greenland Ice Sheet and West Antarctic Ice Sheet) are losing stability directly due to higher temperatures \cite{Waibel2018,Mouginot2019,Boers2021,Turney2020}, the AMOC is destabilised through the salt-advection feedback, which is particularly sensitive to surface freshwater fluxes in the North Atlantic Ocean \cite{Stommel1961, Rahmstorf1996,Marotzke2000,Jackson2023b,vanWesten2024a}.
-Increased freshwater input by the Greenland Ice Sheet may further weaken the AMOC \cite{Pontes2024}, but this contribution alone requires unrealistically large melt rates to collapse the present-day AMOC \cite{vanWesten2025a}.
-Much progress has been made in assessing the stability properties of the AMOC with respect to varying freshwater forcing conditions, but the interacting effects of changing heat and freshwater fluxes under global warming remain insufficiently understood.
+An additional problem with a warming threshold is that the main destabilising feedback mechanism of the AMOC may operate independently of global temperatures.
+While certain tipping elements (e.g., the Greenland Ice Sheet and West Antarctic Ice Sheet) are losing stability directly due to higher temperatures \cite{Waibel2018,Mouginot2019,Boers2021,Turney2020}, the AMOC is destabilised through the salt-advection feedback \cite{Stommel1961,Rahmstorf1996,Marotzke2000,Vanderborght2025}.
+This feedback can be triggered by natural climate variability \cite{Castellana2019,Romanou2023,vanWesten2024c,Oh2025} and thermal or haline changes in surface buoyancy fluxes over the North Atlantic Ocean \cite{Jackson2023b,vanWesten2024a,vanWesten2025e,Drijfhout2025}.
+Much progress has been made in assessing the stability properties of the AMOC with respect to varying surface freshwater forcing \cite{Weijer2019,Dijkstra2026b}, which in isolation requires unrealistically large freshwater inputs to collapse the present-day AMOC \cite{vanWesten2025a}.
+However, the present-day AMOC is exposed to substantial changes in radiative forcing, impacting both freshwater and heat forcings.
+This anthropogenic forcing is expected to substantially weaken the AMOC \cite{Weijer2020,Bonan2025,Dijkstra2026} and possibly trigger a collapse \cite{Liu2017,Romanou2023,Drijfhout2025}.
+Nonetheless, the interacting effects of changing heat and freshwater fluxes under global warming remain insufficiently understood.

-Motivated by these issues with a global warming threshold for an AMOC, we here investigate the radiative forcing path dependence of AMOC tipping in the Community Earth System Model (CESM, version 1.0.5) and several models participating in the Coupled Model Intercomparison Project (CMIP) phase 6.
-Guided by a recent quasi-equilibrium freshwater flux simulation with the CESM, in which an AMOC collapse has been found \cite{vanWesten2024a}, we extend earlier work on rate-dependence in more detail \cite{Stocker1997, Schmittner1999} and beyond AMOC weakening \cite{Manabe1999, Hankel2025}.
-We will demonstrate a strong radiative path dependence of AMOC tipping, questioning the suitability of global warming thresholds for assessing AMOC tipping risk.
+Motivated by these issues with a global warming threshold for an AMOC collapse, we here investigate the radiative forcing path dependence of AMOC tipping in the Community Earth System Model (CESM, version 1.0.5) and several models participating in the Coupled Model Intercomparison Project (CMIP) phase 6.
+Starting from a recent quasi-equilibrium freshwater flux simulation with the CESM, in which an AMOC collapse has been found \cite{vanWesten2024a}, we extend earlier work on rate-dependence in more detail \cite{Stocker1997, Schmittner1999} and beyond AMOC weakening \cite{Manabe1999, Hankel2025}.
+We demonstrate that sufficiently fast forcing can cause an AMOC collapse without crossing a tipping threshold in CO$_2$ or warming levels, questioning the suitability of global warming thresholds for assessing AMOC tipping risk.